SD0313/LatentNet/README.md

 # 2021 International Science and Engineering Fair

-***Currently In Progress***

 Paper: [doi.org/10.1101/2021.01.13.21249774](https://doi.org/10.1101/2021.01.13.21249774)

-This repo contains code for the 2021 Science and Engineering Fair.
+This repo contains code for the International Science and Engineering Fair hosted by Regeneron from May 16-21, 2021.
 The main idea of the project is to be able to address racial and other inherent forms of bias in a dataset while creating a deep learning based diagnosis for Melanoma.
+Model details can be found in the ```Training``` folder of this repository.
 Full detail is in the paper.

 **Results**